iScsc/blog.iscsc.fr/README.md

 - add a club members page
 - add a comment engine ([see example on poison repo](https://github.com/lukeorth/poison?tab=readme-ov-file#comments))
 - print a `lastmod` date on posts (see [`lastmod` on HUGO's doc](https://gohugo.io/content-management/front-matter/#lastmod))

+## Contributing

+To contribute to the website **code or good-looking** feel free to open an [Issue](https://github.com/iScsc/blog.iscsc.fr/issues/new) for new features, improvements or UX/UI changes, or directly a [Pull Request](https://github.com/iScsc/blog.iscsc.fr/pulls) for bug fixes or typos.

+To contribute to the **knowledge** gathered on this website give a look at our [tutorial](https://iscsc.fr/posts/publish-your-own-post/) for new contributors 🙂
+...or directly open a [Pull Request](https://github.com/iScsc/blog.iscsc.fr/pulls) if you already know how these things work 😉